Search

 • Llamas & Alpacas

-• First, you must attend a HSBC Volunteer Orientation.
+First, you must attend a HSBC Volunteer Orientation.
 You can sign up for an upcoming orientation on our Volunteer Services page.
 This orientation will teach you all about the shelter, what we do, and you will take a tour of the facility.
-(You can register for an AAT orientation after signing up for the general volunteer orientation.)
+(You can register for an AAT orientation after signing up for the general volunteer orientation.)*

-• Then you must attend our Animal Assisted Therapy Program Orientation (without your animal).
+Then you must attend our virtual Animal Assisted Therapy Program Orientation.
 This orientation will teach you all about our Animal Assisted Therapy Program and what skill requirements both you and your animal must possess in order to be considered for our program.
-AAT Orientations are being held virtually and last about 30-40 minutes.*
+Virtual orientations are held every other month via zoom.
+Usually from 4:00 pm – 5:00 pm on a Wednesday.

-• If further training is not required, you will be scheduled for your evaluation.
-The meeting, inclusive of the evaluation will take approximately 1 hour.
-Evaluations are conducted at the Humane Society of Broward County.
+If further training is not required, you will work with the AAT Program Manager to be scheduled for your evaluation.
+The evaluation will take approximately 1 hour.

-• Currently, our Program fee for this program is $150.00 per team.
-The Program fee covers the cost for the program materials, AAT Volunteer shirt, AAT Vest, evaluation, and a multi-state criminal background check.
-You will be required to complete an authorization form allowing the HSBC to perform a multi-state criminal background check and pass prior to acceptance in the program.
+After the passed background check, our Program fee for this program is $120.00 per team.
+The Program fee covers the cost for the program materials, AAT Volunteer shirt, AAT Vest, evaluation, and coverage under our general liability insurance.
 The program fees are non-refundable.

 Become a Volunteer